jjyunho/hongiee2.github.io/aboutme.md

 subtitle: Machine Learning / Creative Coding
 ---

-Hi, My name is Hongiee Kihong Kim.
-You can call me *Hongiee*.
-I'm currently studying at Gwangju Institute of Science and Technology, where I'm exploring *Generative Models* to re-create the visual world.
+Hi, My name is **Hongiee** Kihong Kim.
+You can call me **Hongiee**.
+I'm currently studying at Gwangju Institute of Science and Technology, where I'm exploring **Generative Models** to re-create the visual world.

-In the future, I want to create meaningful projects, which help humans be creative with technology.
+I enjoy creating meaningful projects, which help humans be creative with technology.
+In the future, I want to work on projects, such as **media art**, **interactive installations**.

-Thanks for reading.

 ### Education
 - M.S. in **Gwangju Institute of Science and Technology**, Gwangju, Korea (2020 ~ Present)